dr-cs/databases/project-summer2017gtl/sncf.md

 - [EER Model](sncf-eer.png)
 - [Schema script](sncf-schema-team0.sql)

+## Phase 3 Requirements

+In addition to any files needed to build and run your application for the heavyweight project, turn in three SQL scripts as attachments to the T-Square assignment:

+- sncf-teamN-schema.sql
+  - Creates the schema for your SNCF application that is used in Phase 3.
+  - May be your own or the [sample schema script](sncf-schema-team0.sql) with your team number.
+- sncf-teamN-data.sql
+  - Insert statements that populate your database with some admin users and at least 10 stations and 10 trains with distances.
+- sncf-teamN-queries.sql
+  - SQL queries that answer the following questions or create the following records, one query each:
+    - List the emails and names of all the admin users.
+    - List the emails and names of all the customers.
+    - List the direct trips (single trains) from Metz to Aix.
+    - List the one-change trips (two trains) from Metz to Aix.
+Layovers should not be less than 10 minutes.
+    - Book a trip from Metz to Aix on 8 August 2017 for two passengers (including the customer booking the trip).
+    - Show the passenger manifest (passenger first names and last names) for the leg Metz to Strasbourg for a the train that originates in Metz and terminates in Aix.

+Make sure all of your SQL scripts have an approporiate `use database` statement at the top and write the queries in the order listed above.
+While the details of your data are up to you (your stations, trains, etc.), your data must provide non-trivial answers to the queries above.

 ## User Interface (UI) Mock-up

 Following is a list of mockups of the screens that make up the database application (the user documents, using terminology from our [conceptual design process](../slides/conceptual-design-process.pdf)), with UI flow arrows and textual descriptions.
 You can derive an EER diagram, semantic constraints, information flow diagram, relational model, SQL statements, and the application itself from these mock-ups and descriptions.
 Please note that these are low-fidelity mock-ups.
 Your UI will likely (and probably should) look different.